jtreutel/gcp-cloud-sql-iap-proxy/README.md

 # gcp-cloud-sql-iap-proxy

 Creates a small VM to act as an IAP proxy server for Cloud SQL, allowing access to authorized GCP users outside the private network without publicly exposing the database.
+The cloud-sql-proxy process on the VM acts as a passthrough for client-side IAM auth, meaning that it preserves the identity of the IAM user in audit logging.

-NOTE: This module requires that you [enable IAM auth on your Cloud SQL instance.](https://docs.cloud.google.com/sql/docs/mysql/iam-authentication)
+NOTE: This module requires that you [enable IAM auth on your Cloud SQL instance.](https://docs.cloud.google.com/sql/docs/mysql/iam-authentication).
+Your user MUST have both `roles/cloudsql.client` and `roles/cloudsql.instanceUser` to connect with IAM.

-The VM is provisioned with:
-* No public IP address.
-* A startup script to download, install, and run the Cloud SQL Proxy as a `systemd` service.
-* A dedicated service account with the `roles/cloudsql.client` role.
-* A firewall rule that allows SSH (port 22) and the specified database port *only* from Google's IAP service.
+### How to Connect

+1. Ensure that your IAM user has the required Cloud SQL permission and has been added to the target DB as an IAM user.
+Note your Cloud SQL instance IAM user username, as it will be different than your GCP IAM priniciple name (e.g. `foobar` instead of `foobar@domain.com`)
+2. Create an IAP tunnel to the proxy VM by running the command for your target database provided by `output.sql_proxy_tunnel_commands`
+3. Run `gcloud auth print-access-token` and copy the token.
+4. Log in with the following settings:
+  - Host: `localhost`
+  - Username: `<your Cloud SQL instance IAM user username>`
+  - Password: `<your token>`
+  - Port: `<target instance port exposed by cloud-sql-proxy`>
+  - Enable cleartext plugin: `true`

-## Usage Examples
+## Module Usage Examples

 ### Minimal Example (Required Variables Only)